bronwencc/Module-3-Project/README.md

 ### Hypothesis 2:

-Null hypothesis: freight costs in winter have a mean that is the same or lower as freight costs during the rest of the year
+Null hypothesis: Freight costs in winter have a mean that is the same or lower as freight costs during the rest of the year.

-Alternative hypothesis: the mean freight costs in winter are higher than freight costs during the rest of the year
+Alternative hypothesis: The mean freight costs in winter are higher than freight costs during the rest of the year.

 ### Hypothesis 3:

-Null hypothesis:
+Null hypothesis: The mean cost of freight is not different depending on the three different companies.

-Alternative hypothesis:
+Alternative hypothesis: One or two of the three companies' mean freight costs are higher or lower than the other(s).

 ### Hypothesis 4: